ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_zbf_dia.md

 Thus, our ZBF is working as expected, blocking webmail traffic on the Guest VPN while allowing other traffic on ports 80 and 443.

-{% include warning.html content="STOP!!!!
-Time to take a snapshot.
-Refer to the Testing Procedure, Step 6 of the SOP" %}

 <br/>